honboey/always-sunrise/README.md

 1. Only show a livestream where the sunrise is in the future
 2. Only show a livestream where the time to sunrise is the shortest

-Because sunrise times change everyday, a daily call is made to the SunriseSunset API to update all livestream's sunrise times.
+Because sunrise times change everyday, a daily call is made to the SunriseSunset API to update all livestreams' sunrise times.
 This occurs at 1:19am (UTC).

 ## Servers